-- 1. Establish and sustain a safe, orderly, and productive classroom environment by establishing and sustaining reasonable expectations for student conduct within their educational environment; - 2.
+- 1. Establish and sustain a safe, orderly, and productive classroom environment by establishing and sustaining reasonable expectations for student conduct within their classroom and program; - 2.
 Enforce the Code of Conduct with their students and engage with appropriate others to ensure that student conduct matters are resolved promptly and fairly; - 3.
-Maintain a climate of mutual respect and dignity; - 4.
-Be prepared to teach; - 5.
-Be knowledgeable of, and be able to, apply effective classroom/building behavior management techniques, Therapeutic Crisis Intervention for Schools (TCIS), CALM, restorative and trauma informed practices, as well as CALM philosophy and techniques for the ABA program; - 6.
-Communicate regularly with students, parents, person(s) in parental relation and other professional staff and/or agencies regarding each student's emotional, social, behavioral, and academic progress through: - a. course objectives, lesson plans, draft IEPs, and other related documents - b. marking/grading procedures - c. assignment deadlines - d. expectations for students - e. classroom discipline plan - f. behavior management system - g. other documentation/communication tools - 7.
-Adhere to the Code of Conduct for CVES or district-based school; - 8.
-Maintain a professional atmosphere, appearance, and appropriate language for their professional position that does not detract from the educational environment;
+Refrain from creating or enabling a hostile learning/work environment; - 4.
+Maintain a climate of mutual respect and dignity, which will strengthen student's self-concept and promote confidence to learn; - 5.
+Be prepared to teach; - 6.
+Demonstrate interest in teaching, concern for student well-being, achievement and educational progress, and respond appropriately to the individual needs of each student; - 7.
+Be knowledgeable of, and be able to, apply effective classroom/building behavior management techniques, Therapeutic Crisis Intervention for Schools (TCIS) philosophy and techniques, as well as CALM philosophy and techniques for the ABA program; - 8.
+Fulfill those duties which are important to each student's emotional, social, behavioral and academic progress, including but not limited to: - a. course objectives, lesson plans, draft IEPs, and other related documents - b. marking/grading procedures - c. assignment deadlines - d. expectations for students - e. classroom discipline plan - f. behavior management system. - 9.
+Communicate regularly with students, parents, person(s) in parental relation and other teachers concerning growth and achievement. - 10.
+Adhere to and enforce the Code of Conduct for CVES or district-based school.

+11. Maintain a professional atmosphere and appearance and use language appropriate for their professional position that does not detract from the educational environment.